WarCluster/warcluster-server/README.md

     $ export GOPATH=$HOME/go
     $ export PATH=$PATH:$GOPATH/bin

-It's a good idea to place these two _export_ commands in your .bashrc file, though.
+It's a good idea to place these two _export_ commands somewhere in your .bashrc file, though.
 Otherwise you would have to execute them on each re-login in your system.
-Great.
 Now it's time to fetch the warcluster and install its requirements.

     $ git clone git@github.com:altras/WarCluster.git go/src/warcluster
     $ cd go/src/warcluster/
     $ go get

+We need some basic configuration for the game and database servers.
+I've provided an example config file you could just copy:

+    $ cp config/config.gcfg.example config/config.gcfg

+If you run redis on your localhost without any custom configuration and you're okay with the game running on port 7000, then you should be able to run the server without any modifications.
+Otherwise, open and edit whatever you like.

 Just to be sure, everything is set up propery run the tests: